-Title of the Working Group and its designation.
+Title of the Working Group and its designation;

-Officers: Chair, Vice Chair, Secretary, Treasurer (when position is filled).
+Working Group officers: Chair, Vice Chair[s], Secretary, Treasurer;

-Members: for each, include name, email address, affiliation.
+Working Group participants: Name, email address, affiliation, and membership status (e.g., voting member, non-member, etc.).

-All Working Group members are required to update their information contained in the roster when that information changes.
+All Working Group members are required to review their information contained in the participant list during or following each meeting they attend.
+If a Working Group meets only virtually, it shall determine a schedule to check the accuracy of the participant list periodically.
+Inactive participants should be removed from the participant list after three years.

-A copy of the Working Group roster shall be supplied to the IEEE Standards Association at least annually by a Working Group officer or designee.
-Due to privacy concerns, the roster shall not be distributed, except to the IEEE-SA staff, IEEE-SA Board of Governors and IEEE-SA Standards Board, unless all Working Group members have submitted their written approval for such distribution.

-4.5 Working Group Membership Public List
+Working Group Membership List

-This clause shall not be modified except for the distribution of the list or to be compliant with the Sponsor’s procedures.
+This clause shall not be modified except to remove the bracketed text or remove the brackets.
+Remove brackets for c) if all members are voting members.
+Insert plural if there are multiple vice chairs.

 A Working Group officer or designee shall maintain a current and accurate membership list.
-The membership list can be posted on the committee web site and can be publically distributed.
-The membership list shall be limited to the following:
+The membership list may be posted on the Working Group web site and can be publicly distributed.

+The membership list may be derived from the participant list, but shall only contain and is limited to the following:

 Title of the Working Group and its designation.

-Scope of the Working Group.

-Officers: Chair, Vice Chair, Secretary, Treasurer (when position is filled).
+Officers: Chair, Vice chair[s], Secretary, Treasurer.

-Members: for all, name, affiliation.
+Members: name, affiliation.

-5.0 Subgroups of the Working Group
+Subgroups of the Working Group

-This clause shall not be modified.
+This clause shall not be modified, except to remove bracketed text and remove the brackets.
+Select an option for the selection of the chair by removing the brackets and deleting the other option.
+Remove bracketed text [Voting] if all members are voting members.

-The Working Group may, from time to time, form subgroups for the conduct of its business.
-Membership in the subgroup is granted to any member of the Working Group.
+The Working Group may form subgroups for the conduct of its business.
+Membership in the subgroup is granted to any Member of the Working Group.
 Such formation shall be explicitly noted in the meeting minutes.
-At the time of formation, the Working Group shall determine the scope and duties delegated to the subgroup, and may decide to allow participation of non-Working Group members and the terms and conditions under which such members participate in the subgroup.
-Any changes to its scope and duties will require the approval of the Working Group.
-Any resolution of a subgroup shall be subject to confirmation by the Working Group.
+At the time of formation, the Working Group shall determine the scope and duties delegated to the subgroup, may decide to allow participation of persons who are not Working Group Members and specify the terms and conditions under which they participate in the subgroup.
+Such formation shall be explicitly noted in the meeting minutes.
+Any changes to the scope and duties of the subgroup will require the approval of the Working Group.
+Any resolution of a subgroup shall be subject to confirmation by the Working Group, unless previously or otherwise delegated to the subgroup.

-The Chair of the Working Group shall appoint the Chair of the subgroup.
+The Chair of the Working Group shall appoint, and may dismiss, the Chair of the subgroup.

+Open Source Leadership Subgroup

+This clause shall not be modified, except to add additional responsibilities for the Open Source Leadership subgroup.
+If there is no Open Source development by the Working Group, select “Not Applicable.”

+Not Applicable.

-6.0 Meetings
+Meetings

-This clause shall not be modified except to modify shaded values and state quorum definitions otherwise approved by the Sponsor.
+This clause shall not be modified except that the numeric values in brackets may be increased and text inside brackets may either be included or deleted.
+After revision, remove the brackets.

 Working Group meetings may be conducted either exclusively in-person or in-person with one or more participants contributing via electronic means, or exclusively via electronic means.

 Working Group meetings shall be held, as decided by the Working Group, the Chair, or by petition of 15% or more of the voting members, to conduct business, such as making assignments, receiving reports of work, progressing draft standards, resolving differences between subgroups, and considering views and objections from any source.
-A meeting notice shall be distributed, by a Working Group officer or designee, 30 calendar days in advance publicly and to the Working Group reflector.
-A meeting agenda shall be distributed publicly and to the Working Group reflector at least 14 calendar days in advance of a meeting.
-Meetings of subgroups may be held as decided upon by the Working Group members or Working Group Chair.
-Notification of the potential for action shall be included on any distributed agendas for meetings.